IncRevolt/R-R-Turbo/README.md

 2. Place all parts (`RR-Turbo-v6.7z.001`, `.002`, etc.) in the **same folder**.
 3. Install [7-Zip](https://www.7-zip.org/) (free).
 4. Right-click the **first file** (`RR-Turbo-v6.7z.001`) → **7-Zip** → **Extract Here**.
-5. Enter the password "RRTurbo2026".
+5. Enter the password if one was set.
 6. You will get the full `RR-Turbo-v6.wim` file.

 **To create a bootable USB:**